 What a bitter taste.
 What a bitter taste indeed.

-Gamers have every right to complain about Diablo III as long as we live in a country that grants freedom of speech and glorifies our capitalist system of supply and demand.
-These are the masses speaking out, these are the consumers demanding.
+as long as we live in a country that grants freedom of speech and glorifies our capitalist system of supply and demand.
+Gamers have every right to complain about Diablo IIIThese are the masses speaking out, these are the consumers demanding.

 Blizzard Entertainment... the beginning of the end?